 When people believe that God's law is no longer valid, they deceive themselves.
 Yet Scripture urges us to admit our sins, which contributes to our growth.

-No one seems to talk much about sin anymore, but it still exists!
-John Ritenbaugh explains the basics of sin and the great effects it produces on our lives.
+No one seems to talk about sin anymore, but it still exists and continues to wreak havoc!
+Scripture describes sin and its great effects in our lives.

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.

 John Ritenbaugh, using Paul's metaphor of the human body as the temple of God's Spirit (II Corinthians 6:16) insists that stewardship of our bodies or keeping ourselves healthy is (like the Levitical maintenance of the literal tabernacle) an aspect of holi. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.